mrdivine/Data-Science-Dashboard/README.md

 # Data Science Dashboard

 This is a personal portfolio dashboard designed to showcase the skills and experiences of Dr. Mathew Divine, an expert Data Scientist and AI Strategist.
 This dashboard features a detailed breakdown of both hard and soft skills through interactive charts and tables.
+The content for the dashboard was created with ChatGPT, the Job Profile for a Product Owner, my resume, and one prompt.

 ## Features
 - **Interactive Hard Skills Radar Plot**: Visualizes the technical proficiencies.